ntwalibas/blog/_drafts/2023-08-25-introduction-to-unitary-designs.md

 so here since we don't use them at all.

 ## State designs
-Consider now the Bloch sphere and we want to average some function over it.
+Consider now the Bloch sphere and say we want to average some function over it.
 This is where state designs come into play.

 If we are dealing with two-qubits states, we will have to average